 When outside of the US, you will likely be asked to pay for the medical care first and then will need to seek reimbursement.
-When you submit claims for reimbursement, you will need to have the itemized bill(s) translated into English and include a letter informing the Claims Administrator that you are seeking reimbursement for charges previously paid.
-Please ensure that your name, school, student ID number, and mailing address (to receive your reimbursement check) are on the bill.
+When you submit claims for reimbursement, you will need to complete the claims form.

-If International SOS pays for medical treatment, the claim will be automatically sent to Consolidated Health Plans and International SOS will be reimbursed directly from Consolidated Health Plans.
+If International SOS pays for medical treatment, the claim will be automatically sent to Cigna Global and International SOS will be reimbursed directly from Cigna Global.
 The student does not need to submit any paperwork.